balaustrada/ufcpredictor/README.md

 These outputs are then fed into the SymmetricFightNet, yielding a value between 0 and 1, where 0 indicates that the first fighter is predicted to win and 1 indicates the opposite.
 The loss function applied to the model optimises profit based on the odds input into the network, making the odds a crucial part of the model.

-The outpu tvalue of the network should be considered as a "normalised" predicted bet, which is scaled to the range (-100, 100) in the Gradio implementation.
+The output value of the network should be considered as a "normalised" predicted bet, which is scaled to the range (-100, 100) in the Gradio implementation.

 # Predictions